 We recently had the privilege of visiting Jordan.
 It was a real treat having been reasonably acute observers of international news and a lover of maps, basically all of our lives.
 There was a palpable feeling of excitement and tension…

 “There’s nothing there” some told us.
 “Just flat desert.”
 However, after having our fill of culture for a week we wanted to get a little taste of Wild Jordan and were not to be deterred from visiting the Azraq Wetland Preserve.

 We had not seen very many bird species in the previous week and quite frankly I was feeling a little demanding about getting some birding in.
-As a bonus, there was a UNESCO site along the way so it was a threefer; a drive off into the desert, some birding and some UNESCOING.
+As a bonus, there was a UNESCO site along the way so it was a threefer – a drive off into the desert, some birding at the Azraq Wetland Preserve and some UNESCOING.

 We had poignant feelings about being in the Middle East with the great sense of history and the well-known regional tensions.
 Before we departed Canada, we were asked more than once “will it be safe?”

 Unequivocally, Jordan is a safe country with very friendly and helpful people.
 But still, we had traveled to Jerash which is about 40 km from the Syrian border and now we were within 50 km of Saudi Arabia and road signs were indicating the way to Iraq.

 Check out the sign below; left to Iraq and right to Saudi Arabia.
 Its not every day you see a road sign pointing to Iraq, at least not here in Alberta.

 After about an hour and a half of driving from Amman including a stop at a desert castle, we arrive in the town of Azraq.
 It surprised us first by being more than a village and secondly by hosting a large military base complete with returning jet fighters.

 We weren’t that far from Syria but felt it better to not pursue a line of questioning about these aircraft and what they may have been up to.
 Remember that poignant feeling bit above?